brianritchie1312/icat.ansible/README.md

 *Note 3: There is currently a bug with geckodriver (Firefox Webdriver) making it impossible to specify the marionette port within the selenium script, the workaround for this is to point the script to a shell script, containing the executable and the marionette port argument, instead of pointing directly to the excutable. https://bugzilla.mozilla.org/show_bug.cgi?id=1421766*

-*Note 4: If the script fails for whatever reason, you will need to close the browser manually (kill from command line if needed) to free up the port before running again.*
+*Note 4: If the script fails for whatever reason, you may need to close the browser manually (kill from command line if needed) to free up the port before running again.*

 Tested Configurations
 ---------------------